Virtual Machine Action Bar

 Forcing a shutdown may result in the VM non-persistent data being lost and may damage the filesystems on mounted drives, making them unmountable.

 Shutting down a virtual machine will cause all non-persistent data to be lost.
-Shutdown takes a little while, but usually no longer than a minute.
+Shutdown takes a little while but usually no longer than a minute.

 Disconnect